FridaWikell/frisa-booking/README.md

 ![Profile image at the about page](doc/profile-img.webp)

 The profile image presents the founder and owner of Frisa.
-To show who it is makes the user to feel closer and get a more friendly feeling when they may fill out the contact form or sign up to a workshop.
+The face of the founder is shown to make the user feel closer and get a more friendly feeling when they may fill out the contact form or sign up to a workshop.

 #### About text

 ![A text about the owner and founder of Frisa](doc/about-text.webp)

-The text is a compliment to the profile image to present the founder and owner of Frisa.
+The text is a complement to the profile image to present the founder and owner of Frisa.
 It will help to enhance the friendly feeling.
 This will also help the user to know what to expect from the webpage.

 #### Contact form

 ![The contact form at the about page](doc/contact-form.webp)

 The contact form is a channel for the user to get in contact if they have any questions.
-The text on top of the contact form encourage the user to reach out to the site owner.
+The text on top of the contact form encourages the user to reach out to the site owner.

 #### Contact form response

 ![The response after submitting the contact form](doc/contact-form-response.webp)

-The response after submitting the contact form confirms for the user that the form was submitted and sent to the site owner.
+The response after submitting the contact form confirms to the user that the form was submitted and sent to the site owner.

 ### Booking page